CarloDiPalma/CarloDiPalma/README.md

 ### Hi there 👋 My name is Pavel and I'm a Python Developer.
+I am currently working on an educational project called [Decks](https://decks-words.com), as well as a new regional gov educational platform.
+If you have any suggestions or questions, please contact me using the contacts listed in my profile.

 ## Stack
 Python, Django, DRF, SQL, Postgres, Docker, Nginx, HTML, CSS, JS